 11. Use clear, airtight, labeled containers to store flour, sugars, pasta, and snacks.
 These work well with other opened food items to preserve freshness.

 12. Store small food items such as pudding boxes or gravy mixes grouped together in small containers or baskets to keep them tidy.
 Canned goods, jars, and bottles store well on tiered shelving units or turntables for easy viewing.

 Keeping your kitchen organized and clutter free will inspire you to work efficiently and enjoy the space.
 The time and energy spent is an investment that will pay for years to come!

 Contact me at Yve@OrganizingbyYve.com for advice and hands-on assistance with all your organizing needs.

-Disclosure statement: Some of the blogs on this site occasionally contain affiliate links which may provide a small commission to OrganizingbyYve at no additional cost to you.
+Disclosure statement: some blogs on this site occasionally contain affiliate links that may provide a small commission to OrganizingbyYve at no additional cost to you.